geraldoms/book-app/README.md

 This is a basic example of web application using Spring Boot 2.
 The app uses the MySQL database for storage and the Flyway tool for the database migration.
-It provides some Restful APIs to access the information related to the Book and Author, a ManyToMany relationship.
+It provides some RESTful APIs to access the information related to the Book and Author, a ManyToMany relationship.
 For the integration tests, an embedded H2 (in-memory) database is being used.

 ## Requirements
 * MySQL 5.6 or later
 * JDK 8 or later
-* Maven 3.2+
+* Maven 3.2 or later

 ## Installation
 `$ mvn package`

 ## Usage

-Make sure that the MySQL server is running and the database `db_books` and the user have been successfully created.
+Make sure that the MySQL server is running, and the database `db_books` and the user (`book-user`) have been successfully created.

 After running the command above (in the installation section), a jar file should be in the `target` folder.
 Run the command below using that jar file.